How does someone go from a complete novice in money management to someone who considers themselves good with money?

 The Basics of Money Management

-There’s a lot more to money management than just budgeting.
+There’s a lot more to money management and being fiscally responsible than just budgeting.
 Knowing where your money goes is important, but it’s just one small slice of the pie.

 To become good at managing your money, there are five different steps you’ll need to go through.